johngodlee/geosci_linux_intro/geosci_linux_intro.md

 # Adding network drives to your personal computer

-As well as accessing your `M:` drive through the command line, you can add it as network drive to be accessed by the file explorer on your personal computer.
+As well as accessing your `M:` drive through the command line, you can add it as a network drive to be accessed by the file explorer on your personal computer.

 ## Adding a network drive on a Mac